ClusterCockpit/cc-doc/content/en/docs/overview/_index.md

 ## What does it do?

-ClusterCockpit is a monitoring framework for job-specific performance and power analysis on distributed HPC clusters.
+ClusterCockpit is a framework for job-specific performance and power monitoring on distributed HPC clusters.
 It is designed with a strong focus on ease of installation and maintenance, high security, and intuitive usability.

-ClusterCockpit provides a modern web interface offering tailored views for different user groups:
+ClusterCockpit provides a modern web interface offering tailored views for different user groups.

 ### For HPC users